 Completing our 11-month program leads to a Bachelor of Education (BEd) degree and recommendation for teacher certification by the Ministry of Education Teacher Certification Branch (TCB).
 You will be qualified to apply for certification to teach in the province of British Columbia.
 You can also apply for certification in other provinces and countries—each province and country has its own certification requirements.

-To be eligible for the BEd degree, individuals must have completed a four-year Bachelor’s degree or equivalent, including relevant academic preparation.
+To be eligible for the BEd degree, individuals must have completed a bachelor degree including relevant academic preparation.
 Applicants must also have volunteer or work experience in a group setting with children or youth, preferably at the age level you wish to teach.

-The West Kootenay Teacher Education Program (WKTEP) is the rural education option for elementary and secondary years.
-It is located in Castlegar, BC.
+The West Kootenay Rural Teacher Education Program (WKTEP) is the rural education option for elementary and secondary years located in Nelson, BC.

 NITEP is the teacher education option designed for Aboriginal students who are interested in teaching elementary and secondary years.

-Teacher candidates selecting the IB Educator stream have an interest in an international education that is concept-based, inquiry-driven and student-centred.
+The IB educator stream is for teacher candidates interested in an international education that is concept-based, inquiry-driven and student-centred.